ARM-software/MDK-Toolbox/docs/04_uv2csolution.md

 - `MyProject.csolution.yaml`
 - `./MyProject1/MyProject1.cproject.yaml`
 - `./MyProject2/MyProject2.cproject.yaml`
-- More cproject files, depending on the number of uvprojx files in the uvmpw file.
+- More cproject files in separate directories, depending on the number of projects in the multi-project workspace.
 - `vcpkg-configuration.json`

 [**ElfDwT**](./03_elfdwt.md) **&laquo; Previous Chapter**